Moutohora Island: Ecology

-In 1965 Moutohora was declared as a wildlife refuge, named as Moutohora Wildlife Management Reserve, and the island was bought by the Crown in 1984.
+In 1965, Moutohora was declared as a wildlife refuge, named as Moutohora Wildlife Management Reserve, and the island was bought by the Crown in 1984.
 Once the goats which had been introduced to the island were eradicated, a planting programme began and 12,000 plants covering 45 species are now established.
 Today Moutohora is covered with a mosaic of pōhutukawa, māhoe, kānuka, bracken and grassland.

 There are 190 native and 110 introduced plant species.
 The island is now completely free of the goats, rats, cats and rabbits which previously devastated native plants and animals.
 The most significant feature of Moutohora's current fauna is the breeding colony of grey-faced petrels.
 Sooty shearwaters, little blue penguins, the threatened New Zealand dotterel and variable oystercatchers also breed on the island.
 Threatened species which are occasional visitors are the Caspian tern, the North Island kaka and New Zealand falcon.
 Other species present include common forest birds, captive-bred red crowned parakeets, three lizard species and fur seals.
 Surrounding areas hosts rich marine ecosystem including cetaceans, oceanic birds, sharks.
 Most common of cetaceans are smaller species such as common and bottlenose dolphins, pilot whales, and killer whales while larger migratory baleen whales (southern rights and rorquals) and toothed whales including beaked whales also appear from time to time.

-In March 1999 local Ngati Awa and the New Zealand Department of Conservation joined forces to see the fulfilment of a dream.
+In March 1999, local Ngati Awa and the New Zealand Department of Conservation joined forces to see the fulfilment of a dream.
 Forty North Island saddleback (tieke) were transferred from Cuvier Island (Repanga), off the coast of the Coromandel Peninsula, to Moutohora.

-This relocation followed the traditional flight made centuries ago when the Mataatua waka (canoe) was accompanied by two tieke from Repanga to Whakatane.
+This relocation followed the traditional flight made centuries ago when the Mataatua waka (canoe) was accompanied by two tīeke from Repanga to Whakatāne.
 This flight followed the drowning of the twin sons of Muriwai, sister of Toroa, the captain of the waka.
 The two tieke settled briefly on Moutohora before returning to Cuvier Island.

 Access

 Public access to Moutohora is restricted to Department of Conservation concession holders and approved scientific parties.
 During periods of high fire danger all access may be declined.
-The current concession holders are the local Maori tribe of Ngati Awa and three Whakatane based tourist operators - Prosail /Whale Island Kayaking, Diveworks Charters Whale Island Tours and Ngāti Awa Tourism.
+The current concession holders are the local Maori tribe of Ngati Awa and tourist operators.

 In popular culture

 In the fictional Harry Potter universe, Moutohora is the home of a professional Quidditch team, the Moutohora Macaws.
 The team players wear robes of red, yellow and blue.

-The racing video game Redout hosts one of the racing complexes at Moutohora called the Volcano.